 - Evidenced by a certificate of successful completion

-Face to Face Course£525 + VAT for up to 10 delegates.
-Course presented by a qualified Pharmacist trainer.
+Face to Face Course£350 + VAT for a groups of up to 16 delegates

 How long do the courses take?

 Our Foundation e-learning courses take between 1.5 to 2 hours to complete.
 Competency Assessments and Refresher courses take approximately 1 hour and Bite-size courses take approximately 30 minutes.